Chandraraj-Bais/evolutioncareerinstitute/README.md

   <img src="https://evolutioncareerinstitute.in/cr-img4.jpg" alt="Evolution Career Institute Banner" width="100%">
 </p>

-This repository contains the source code for the **Evolution Career Institute Sehore** website — a fast, clean, and responsive platform built for students preparing for **NEET**, **PNST**, **CUET**, and Para-Medical entrance examinations.

-The purpose of this website is to provide students and parents with clear information about courses, scholarships, faculty, admissions, and institute updates.
-The entire project is designed with performance, accessibility, and SEO best-practices in mind.
+The Evolution Career Institute Sehore website serves as a modern and informative platform that introduces students and parents to the institute’s academic environment, available courses, teaching methodology, and overall coaching approach.
+Created for informational and promotional purposes, it highlights the institute’s values, faculty expertise, achievements, and admission details in a clear and accessible manner, helping aspirants understand what makes Evolution a trusted choice for **NEET, PNST, and CUET** preparation.

 🔗 **Live Website:** https://evolutioncareerinstitute.in/